Relating auxiliary field formulations of $4d$ duality-invariant and $2d$ integrable field theories: Introduction

 In section \ref{s:int} we study the integrable structure of $2d$ IZ-like theories in the $\mu$-frame.
 While the Lax-integrability of the CH solution has already been discussed \cite{Babaei-Aghbolagh:2025hlm}, a complete analysis of its underlying Poisson structure is still missing.
 Exploiting the correspondence with the $\nu$-frame AFSM \cite{Ferko:2024ali}, we show how the Poisson brackets of the Lax connection in the $\mu$-frame exhibit the non-ultralocal Maillet structure \cite{MAILLET198654} which ensures commutativity of the conserved charges.

 Section \ref{s:ext} deals with the task of extending the $\mu$-frame description from the simplest case of PCMs \cite{Ferko:2024ali} to other classes of $2d$ sigma models to which the IZ-like auxiliary field deformation has been applied in the $\nu$-frame.
 This specifically includes the non-Abelian T-dual of the PCM \cite{Bielli:2024khq,Bielli:2024ach}, (bi-)Yang-Baxter deformations \cite{Bielli:2024fnp} and symmetric-space sigma models \cite{Bielli:2024oif,Cesaro:2024ipq,Cesaro:2025msv}.
-This shows how all these models also exhibit a description in terms of a scalar auxiliary field model and, analogously, of a CH solution.
+This shows how all these models also exhibit a description in terms of a scalar auxiliary field model and, analogously, of a CH solution --- see also \cite{Fukushima:2026gan} for recent developments.

 Some computational details are finally collected in a few appendices.
 In appendix \ref{app_a} we show the equivalence of the equations of motion (EOM) for the auxiliary field PCM in the IZ formalism from the $\nu$ and $\mu$ frame perspectives.
 Appendix \ref{app_b} provides detailed expressions for the stress-tensors in both frames and appendix \ref{app_C} discusses the detailed equivalence for sigma-models beyond the PCM.